alljoyn/cdm/README.md

   1. Generate the skeleton codes using make_interface.py script.
   2. Fill the codes for properties, methods and signals in all files generated.

-    * create skeleton codes for new interface
+  * Create skeleton codes for new interface
 <pre>
 cd root-source-dir/services/hae/cpp/code_template
 python make_interface.py -n InterfaceName -c CategoryName